How to Buy a House home

 It works in reverse, too: For a given loan amount, the loan with the longer term has lower payments than the one with the shorter term.

 Getting a 30-year instead of a 15-year term could mean the difference between getting a $94k loan vs. a $120k loan.
-This estimate is based on $3500/mo. income, little to no debt, 7% interest, $10,000 down, and 2% property taxes and insurance.
+The chart shows an estimate is based on $3500/mo. income, little to no debt, 7% interest, $10,000 down, and 2% property taxes and insurance.

 A better credit score.
 The better your credit rating, the more money the bank will loan you.
 The bank uses your credit rating to help determine what Housing Ratio and Debt Ratio they'll allow you.
 (See above, under "Lower Monthy Debt Payments".
 The amount of extra loan you can get is similar to what you can get for making a bigger down payment.